 Getting Over Addiction

 During recovery, you may feel like you miss out on all the fun things in life, and might be left behind your friends or family members.
 This is just your brain acting up and trying to convince you to fall back into your addictive behaviors.
 In these situations try to engage in positive, constructive thinking and think about all you have achieved so far in your recovery journey.
-Learning to be patient is an essential part of getting over the addiction and the recovery process.
+Learning to be client is an essential part of getting over the addiction and the recovery process.

 How do I Develop Patience in Recovery?

 Substance abuse and drug addiction can not only weaken a person’s immune system and health; it also weakens their self-control and makes them more prone to wants or cravings at the moment rather than waiting.
 This pattern of behavior makes the process exhausting, both for the addict and their families.
-People in recovery often have to relearn what it’s like to be patient.
+People in recovery often have to relearn what it’s like to be client.
 Practicing patience can help people stay on the right track.
 Having patience will not make the process go by quicker, but it can make it more manageable for you.